PhobGCC/PhobGCC-doc/For_Makers/Board_Level_Debugging_1.2.md

   * On my official Nintendo adapter with the Teensy at 600 MHz, this is 4.2V.
   * On my Wii with the Teensy at 600 MHz, this is 4.7V.
   * With the Teensy at 600 MHz, adding an extender cuts this by 0.3V until the point where the Teensy no longer operates.
+  * With the Teensy at lower frequencies, this voltage may be higher.
 * 3.3V next to the Analog stick is the supply voltage for all the analog sensors.
 If this is too low, then you have a short somewhere or a bad component.
 * 3.3V next to the C-stick should be exactly the same, but since this is connected via a cable it's important to check it.